A quick paper clip chain activity for the kids to make that’s excellent for fine motor skills!

 It was a great fine motor activity for him to work his fingers and really concentrate on how to do it.
-Good for Henry too!

-The boys decided what they wanted to do with their paper clip chains, and it was going to be a necklace.
+And the decision was it was going to be a necklace.
 (We like to make simple necklaces!)

-He quickly changed his mind when he had already made a chain longer than what was needed.
+He quickly changed his mind when he had already made a chain longer than he needed.

-He could get it around his neck just fine, he wasn’t able to then pull it over his head when he hooked it together.
-So he had multiple attempts making his chain long enough.
+He could get it around his neck just fine.
+Except he wasn’t able to then pull it off again over his head once he hooked the ends together.

 Eventually it was plenty long and he decided to add a ring he got for Valentine’s Day as a decoration.

-However it didn’t take long for them to decide it was itchy and the paper clips kept poking at their neck.
+However it didn’t take long for them to decide the paper clip chain was itchy.
+The paper clips kept poking at their neck.

 Not sure if a paper clip could thread a pom pom or not.
 But that might be worth a try.
 We never did try it.